DavidIAm/perl-Set-SegmentTree/README.md

 where j = number of distinct elementary segments (>k\*2) This O(sqrt(j)+j\*k) algorithm is probably responsible for most of the build time, but without it the tree is useless.

+## Seeking segments

+As you probably know seeking in a binary tree is O(log(n)) complexity.

+Given an value and a root node, yield the segments by:

+Given to match a value, node
+1) start with the label set of the current node (noop unless leaf)
+2) union the label sets of the matching subnodes
+3) return the set

+label sets of the matching subnodes
+1) start with the list of possible directions (low, high)
+1) map to a list of subnodes (->low, ->high)
+1) ignore any that are undefined (leaf node condition, no infinite recursion)
+1) filter nodes on min <= value and value <= max
+1) recursively match with value, node

 # SUBROUTINES/METHODS